Phytosauria: Teeth

 Unlike most crocodilians, phytosaurs have tooth serrations.

-In a 2001 study of the biomechanics of the dinosaur Albertosaurus's teeth, William L. Abler also examined a phytosaur's teeth, finding that it had had serrations so fine that they resembled a crack in the tooth.
+In a 2001 study of the biomechanics of the dinosaur Albertosaurus's teeth, William L. Abler also examined a phytosaur's teeth, finding that it has had serrations so fine that they resembled a crack in the tooth.
 Albertosaurus had similarly crack-like serrations, but, at the base of each serration Abler discovered a round void, which would have functioned to distribute force over a larger surface area.
 This void, termed an ampulla, would hinder the ability of the "crack" formed by the serration to propagate through the tooth.
 The phytosaur was found to lack adaptations for preventing its dental "cracks" from propagating.
 Abler examined another sort of prehistoric predator, Dimetrodon, and found that it also lacked adaptations for guarding against crack propagation.
 Based on their teeth, most phytosaur genera are carnivorous, piscivorous, or a combination of the two.
 However, two taxa show slight adaptations towards hunting and consuming harder invertebrates.

 A study on phytosaur microwear patterns has found Mystriosuchus to line with soft invertebrate consumers, Nicrosaurus with hard invertebrate consumers and Smilosuchus and Machaeroprosopus with carnivores and piscivores.